fairscape/fairscape.github.io/docs/index.md

 ## Use Cases

 FAIRSCAPE was initially created to support fully-provenanced complex computations in predictive analytics for clinical research[^2].
 The current version supports the NIH Bridge2AI program’s Functional Genomics Grand Challenge[^3], as well as ongoing clinical work in predictive analytics.
 We believe it is a useful tool for developing pre-model explainability in AI applications[^4], and plan to extend it further in this direction.
+It creates and provides rich, human-readable Datasheets in html, extending the basic conceptions of Gebru et al. 2021 [^5] to cover additional metadata required for biomedical AI-readiness.

 ## Funding